taalimflow-tech/app.TaalimFlow/replit.md

 **Multi-tenant data isolation is working perfectly** - each school admin only sees their school's users.

 ## Recent Changes
+- **January 31, 2025**: PAYMENT SYSTEM ENHANCEMENT COMPLETE - Fixed payment status availability for all student types
+  - **Universal Payment Access**: Removed restriction that prevented children from having payment status tracking
+  - **Payment System Fix**: All students (both direct students and children) can now have their payment status tracked and updated by admins
+  - **Default Status**: Payment status defaults to "unpaid" for all students when no record exists
+  - **Admin Controls**: Admins can now toggle payment status for all student types without restrictions
+  - **UI Consistency**: Removed "غير متاح" (Not Available) display for children - all students show payment status consistently
 - **January 30, 2025**: MIXED STUDENT ATTENDANCE SYSTEM COMPLETE - Successfully implemented attendance tracking for both students and children
   - **Student Type Detection**: Fixed attendance system by detecting student type from email patterns (@parent.local for children)
   - **Payment System Restriction**: Payment tracking now works only for direct student users, children show "غير متاح" (Not Available)